-Before you apply, please read the admission criteria on this page as well as the procedures for filling in and sending in the certificate of Catholic practice, baptism certificate and the cover note on pages 25 and 49 to 50.
+Before you apply, please read the admission criteria on this page as well as the procedures for filling in and sending in the certificate of Catholic practice form, baptism certificate and the cover note on page 25 and page 49.

-If you have any questions about the admission criteria or appeals, or if you need more information, please contact All Saints' Admissions Officer on 020 8270 4247.
+If you have any questions about the admission criteria or appeals, or if you need more information, please contact the school.